 Transport for NSW also exercises a number of powers and functions under marine legislation, including as delegate of the Minister.

-We issue the Port Safety Operating Licence (PSOL) is issued by the Minister to the Port Authority of New South Wales on behalf of the Minister for Roads, Maritime and Freight under the Ports and Maritime Administration Act 1995 (PAMA).
-The PSOL covers port safety functions that must be undertaken in the NSW designated ports of Eden, Port Kembla, Port Botany, Sydney Harbour, Newcastle and Yamba.
+The Port Safety Operating Licence (PSOL) is issued by the Minister to the Port Authority of New South Wales under the Ports and Maritime Administration Act 1995, and covers port safety functions that must be undertaken in the designated ports of Eden, Port Kembla, Port Botany, Sydney Harbour, Newcastle and Yamba.

-Our Cargo Movement Coordination Centre has powers under the Ports and Maritime Administration Regulation 2021.
+Transport for NSW implements the Port Botany Landside Improvement Strategy (PBLIS) under the Ports and Maritime Administration Regulation 2021.
 PBLIS regulates the performance of stevedores and carriers at the Port Botany container terminals.
-We also work with industry to optimise how cargo moves through Port Botany, Port Kembla and regional NSW across supply chain interfaces and networks.
+We also work with industry to optimise how cargo moves through Port Botany and regional NSW across supply chain interfaces and networks.

 Transport for NSW has powers under the Marine Safety Act 1998, as a delegate of the Minister, to appoint individuals to act as Harbour Master for non-designated NSW ports such as Port Macquarie, Coffs Harbour, Jervis Bay, Batemans Bay and Lord Howe Island.

 We also develop, maintain and publish the Marine Pilotage Code under the Marine Safety Regulation 2016.
-The code outlines requirements for marine pilots who are specially trained to guide large vessels safely in and out of ports.
+The code outlines training and health requirements for marine pilots who are specially trained to guide large vessels safely in and out of ports.